PavelDorofeev/Fork-Sql-Qt-4.8.1--SQLite-3--relations--calc-fields/README.md

 This is Beta version 3.0.
 Fork Sql Qt 4.8.1 SQLite3 relations, calculated fields (2022г.)
+Free and opensource project.

 We are created PblSqlRelationalTableModel class inherited by QSqlTableModel.